Stunt Dawgs

-Stunt Dawgs is a 1992–1993 animated comedic adventure series.
-Based on the 1978 film Hooper, the series was produced by Rainforest Entertainment and Franklin/Waterman 2 and co-executive produced by Jeff Franklin, best known for creating Full House.
+Stunt Dawgs is a 1992–93 animated comedic adventure series.
+Based on the 1978 film Hooper, the series was produced by DIC Animation City, Rainforest Entertainment and Franklin/Waterman 2 and co-executive produced by Jeff Franklin, best known for creating Full House.

 A one-shot comic adaptation released by Harvey Comics in March 1993 was written by Michael Gallagher and drawn by Nelson Dewey, who worked from scripts and model sheets from the series.

-=Overview=
+Overview

 The show is about a team of Hollywood stunt performers and their bulldog named Human who also solve crimes and battle villains.
 The villains in question are invariably an insane director called Richard P. Fungus and his band of unscrupulous stunt performers, the Stunt Scabs.

 Characters

 Stunt Dawgs

 The Stunt Dawgs are the titular protagonists of the show.
 They are a team of crime-fighting stunt performers.
 Their team vehicle is Fat Cat and their base of operations is The Wreck.